 See our latest thinking on pressing challenges facing people and water around the world.

 To improve the health of freshwater resources, the Conservancy focuses on practical, science-based solutions to help meet water needs.
 Learn how we work.

 The Conservancy is the largest freshwater conservation organization in the world.
 Get to know our leaders and their work to protect our water future.
 Meet our leaders.

 Backed by our science, we envision a world where people and nature thrive together.
 View our latest reports and tools to learn about solutions that will help us get there.

 The Nature Conservancy is exploring the potential for water markets and impact investment to serve as part of the solution to global water scarcity.
 See how.

 The Nature Conservancy is working globally to provide solutions that balance the dual needs for healthy rivers and low-carbon energy.
 See how.

-We work in areas with established water markets to create community water trusts that balance the water needs of people, agriculture and the environment.
+We work in areas with established water markets to create innovative financial solutions that balance the water needs of people, agriculture and the environment.
 Read more.

 This report analyzes the state of water in cities around the world and provides recommendations for natural solutions to improve water quality.
 Find out about your city’s water future.

 Cities can improve their water by investing in nature-based solutions within water catchments before it reaches their outskirts.
 Learn more.